Breast Implant Revision in Santa Monica

 Capsular Contracture and Best Breast Implant Revision in Santa Monica, Beverly Hills and Los Angeles

 Breast augmentation is performed around the world with enormous success.
 The most common types of breast implants used in the United States and abroad are made of a silicone shell with either saline or silicone within the implant itself.
 If you are considering surgery for breast implant revision or for your breast implant complication, schedule a consultation with Dr. Karamanoukian.
+Saline and silicone breast implants have a very high safety profile.
+However, as in all medical devices, breast implants have some risk when placed within the body.
+These risks are both patient-specific and implant-specific (saline or silicone breast prosthesis).

 The fact that a patient needs breast revision surgery does not imply that something went wrong with the surgery itself or that there is anything wrong with the patient's health.
 Often, breast revision surgery is indicated in patients who are otherwise healthy, but who have developed changes in their breast shape due to aging, pregnancy, the effects of gravity, capsular contracture, or progressive scar formation.

 Dr. Raffy Karamanoukian is a board certified plastic surgeon who specializes in primary breast augmentation, breast lift surgery, breast reduction surgery, and breast reconstruction.
 Often, patients present to his office in need of corrective breast surgery to repair an undesirable breast shape as a result of previous breast augmentation surgery.
+Given his expertise in reconstructive breast surgery, Dr. Karamanoukian performs breast implant revision procedures with meticulous attention to detail.
+Breast implant revisions require precise surgical planning, close discussion, timely follow-up, and meticulous surgical technique that adheres to gold standards in surgical reconstruction and cosmetic breast surgery.

 The basic goal of breast revision surgery is to achieve beautiful aesthetic contour and symmetry of bilateral breasts.
 This can be achieved with corrective surgery that can be performed using local anesthesia, intravenous sedation, or general anesthesia.
 If you are concerned about the cosmetic appearance of your breasts, or are worried about breast abnormalities as a result of breast implant surgery, please schedule a consultation with Dr. Karamanoukian.